Balasubramanian-pg/COF-CO3/Domain 1.0 Snowflake AI Data Cloud Features and Architecture/1.3 Snowflake Object Hierarchy and Types/Account Objects/Readme.md

 - Data lives in databases and schemas.
 Organize them to match how your team thinks about the business
 - Automation lives in tasks and pipes.
 Use them to reduce manual work, but monitor them closely

+>[!Info]
-Think of account objects like tools in a workshop:
+>Think of account objects like tools in a workshop:
-- Users are the people who use the tools
+>- Users are the people who use the tools
-- Roles are the permissions that say which tools each person can touch
+>- Roles are the permissions that say which tools each person can touch
-- Warehouses are the power sources that run the tools
+>- Warehouses are the power sources that run the tools
-- Databases and schemas are the shelves where you store your materials
+>- Databases and schemas are the shelves where you store your materials
-- Integrations are the doors that connect your workshop to the outside
+>- Integrations are the doors that connect your workshop to the outside
-- Shares are the windows that let others see your work without entering
+>- Shares are the windows that let others see your work without entering
-- Tasks and pipes are the timers and conveyors that keep things moving
+>- Tasks and pipes are the timers and conveyors that keep things moving

-Pick the right tool for the job.
+>Pick the right tool for the job.
 Use each one for what it does best.